ittong/ittong.github.io/_pages/about.md

 I am a third-year graduate student majoring in the Biomedical Engineering at [Dalian University of Technology](https://www.dlut.edu.cn/)’s Faculty of Medicine.
 I’m working on medical imaging AI (computational pathology) under the supervision of Associate Professor [Hongming Xu](https://xhm1014.github.io/index.html).
 Before coming to Dalian University of Technology, I studied Electronic Information Engineering at the School of Information Science and Engineering, [Yanshan University](https://www.ysu.edu.cn/).
 Currently, I am focused on computational pathology and deep learning, particularly in multiple instance learning, generative adversarial networks, and multimodal fusion, to advance scientific discovery.
 Additionally, I am also interested in domain adaptation, large multimodal models, etc.

 My Chinese given name is 桐 (Tong), pronounced as 桐/tʊŋ/.
 My Chinese surname is 王 (Wang), pronounced as 王/wɑːŋ/.
-It’s also fine to call me Tong.
+It’s also fine to call me Tom.

 **<span style="color:red">I am seeking PhD positions for Fall 2025.
 If you know of any exciting opportunities, please feel free to contact me!</span>**